 Then the real training would begin.
 Regardless of how literally you take this story, it portrays the appeal of this complex movement.
 The get-up is a lift that teaches you how to lift—specifically, how to move with and under—heavyweight.
 It’s a fantastic way to teach body awareness and body control, and if you followed the legend to the letter you’d end up a force to be reckoned with in pretty much any other strength pursuit.

 Kettlebell Turkish Get Up

-Along with the Kettlebell Swing the TGU delivers huge results.
-The Turkish Get Up is very different from the Swing in that it focuses on your small stabilising muscles and develops a solid movement foundation.
-In today’s society of quick fixes we are all too impatient and don’t want to earn our movement skills anymore.
+Along with the Kettlebell Swing, the TGU delivers huge results.
+The Turkish Get Up is very different from the Swing in that it focuses on your small stabilizing muscles and develops a solid movement foundation.
+In today’s society of quick fixes, we are all too impatient and don’t want to earn our movement skills anymore.
 Beginners often advance too quickly and end up injuring themselves.

 The Kettlebell Turkish Getup will not let you progress too quickly.
 It will stop you in your tracks.
-If you have a weak core, poor mobility or weak stabilising muscles then you won’t be able to complete the movement.
+If you have a weak core, poor mobility, or weak stabilizing muscles then you won’t be able to complete the movement.